JustACheba/rsschool-cv/cv.md

 ## About me
 I’m a second-year student of BSUIR.
 At the university, we are taught only the basics of programming.
 I would like to develop further in this direction.
 And this is the main reason why I decided to go to rs school.
 I quickly learn new information and work well in a team.
 I'm sure that in these courses I will get a lot of new knowledge and also the necessary experience in writing code.

+> Practice is the best of all instructors
 ***

 ## Skills: